imaracoonwelp/SC1015-Project/README.md

 ## Introduction

-This is a Mini-Project for CZ1115 (Introduction to Data Science and Artificial Intelligence).
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence).
+In the highly competitive music industry, music artists and producers sought to create music that will appeal to the broad audience.
+One aspect of music production is audio engineering.
+By analysing and understanding the audio features in popular songs today, music producers will be able to make more informed decisions and increase the likelihood of success of their songs.

+Spotify is a digital music platform that has over 100 million tracks and more than 602 million users worldwide.
+We will use the dataset from Kaggle, ["Most Streamed Spotify Songs 2023"](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023/data) for our project.

 ## Problem Definition

 - How can music artists engineer their music to increase the popularity of their songs?
-- How can we predict the popularity of a music track based on its audio features?
+- How can we predict the popularity of a music track in spotify based on its audio features?
 - Are we able to predict if a movie is good (rating above 7.2) based on its attributes?
 - Which model would be the best to predict it?